 Bonus tip: How to get more cloud storage space?

 Although Google Photos offers unlimited storage for high-quality photos and videos, according to the latest news, Google Photos has ended the unlimited storage on June 1st, 2021.
 Dropbox has only 2 GB for free.
 How to get more cloud storage space for free?

 You can use the free cloud backup service CBackup to combine the free space in multiple cloud drive accounts belonging to one or multiple cloud storage into a large, even unlimited online cloud backup space.
 Let’s see how to achieve that with CBackup:

-2. Under the My Storage tab, click Add Cloud to select the cloud you want to add and follow the instructions to grant CBackup access to the cloud account.
+2. Likewise, under the Storage tab, select the cloud you want to add and follow the instructions to grant CBackup access to the cloud account.
 You can repeat the process to add multiple accounts to expand your cloud storage space.

-4. Then you can check the total space of Combined Cloud they combine under the My Storage list.
+5. Then you can check the total space of Combined Cloud they combine under the Storage list.

-In fact, there is also a desktop client of CBackup that can help you back up computer files to Google Drive/Dropbox/OneDrive, even more cloud drives and its huge and secure cloud called CBackup Cloud.
-If you Google Drive storage full or Dropbox is full, you can turn to CBackup for help at any time.
+In fact, there is also a desktop client of CBackup that can help you back up computer files to Google Drive/Dropbox/OneDrive, even more, cloud drives, and its huge and secure cloud called CBackup Cloud.
+If your Google Drive storage is full or Dropbox is full, you can turn to CBackup for help at any time.

 Using CBackup to transfer Google Photos to Dropbox or vice versa is very simple and fast compared with other ways.